Shopify SEO guide: detailed tips on Shopify store optimization

 9. Write and publish blog posts

-Starting a blog on your website can keep it fresh, bring visitors who seek quality content that’s meant to inform, and help your site rank higher.
-According to research by HubSpot, sites that prioritize blogging see 13 times more Return on Investment (ROI) than those that don’t.
+Adding a blog on Shopify website can keep it fresh, bring visitors who seek quality content, and help your site rank higher.

 To get the most out of your blog, make sure you write articles relevant to your products.
 This will help you upsell your services or products to readers who are already looking for a specific solution.